jentery/mdia360v2/essay.md

 You have two options for the essay:

 1. A video essay of 10-16 minutes, including at least five minutes of your own gameplay footage, or
-2. A written essay of 1500-2500 words, plus at least five minutes of your own gameplay footage.
+2. A written essay of 1500-2500 words, including at least five minutes of your own gameplay footage.

-You should *not* submit a text-only or text+image essay.
+You should *not* submit a text-only, audio-only, or text+image essay.

 The essay should be accompanied by: